 If you double-check the terms on your credit cards, you’ll likely see that the interest rate you’re being charged is variable.
 And it’s probably tied to the Prime Rate.
 (The Prime Rate is essentially the interest rate banks are willing to charge their very best customers.
 It’s more than the Federal Funds interest rate they charge other banks for overnight loans, but it’s generally benchmarked to that rate.)

 In the fine print, the interest rate on your credit card is probably expressed as something like, Prime Rate + 14%, currently 18.25%.
 When the Fed raises interest rates, the Prime Rate goes up almost immediately.
 So if you carry a credit card balance, you could wind up owing more in interest pretty soon after the Fed raises rates.
 Consider that one more reason to pay down balances now, while interest rates are still pretty low.

 In summary, the Federal Reserve’s influence on interest rates impacts all of us.
 But incremental changes to interest rates shouldn’t be a cause for panic.

 What Does All This Mean for Me?

 - If you’ve been on the fence about getting that mortgage, now is probably a good time to go for it.
-Rates are almost certainly headed up in the not-so-distant future, and while an expected rate hike won’t immediately increase mortgage rates, they’ll head upwards as other interest rates increase.
+Rates are almost certainly headed up in the not-so-distant future.
+While an expected rate hike won’t immediately increase mortgage rates, they’ll climb upwards as other interest rates increase.

 - Carrying credit card balances gets more expensive as the Fed raises interest rates.
 When rates rise, carrying a balance costs you more.
-So if you can, pay those balances down now before rates go up.
+If you can, pay those balances down now before rates go up.